ClioAI/kw-sdk/README.md

 - **Iterative refinement**: Failed verification triggers targeted improvement
 - **Transparent evaluation**: Humans can audit the rubric and verification process

 This SDK implements a **self-verifying agentic loop** that brings structure to the inherently open-ended nature of knowledge work.
+The agent can search the web, read and write files, execute code, generate artifacts, and ask the user for clarification—all coordinated through an orchestrator that verifies its own output.

+## Why I'm Sharing This

+This started as a harness for running RL training on knowledge tasks.
+I'm open-sourcing it because:

+1. **Knowledge workflows are underexplored.** Most AI tooling focuses on code.
+But knowledge work—research, analysis, strategy, writing—is where most professionals spend their time.
+The primitives for building these systems aren't well established yet.

+2. **This could be a useful building block.** If you're building products that involve AI doing research, making recommendations, or producing documents, this verification loop might save you weeks of iteration.

+3. **Models still struggle with verification.** The self-check step is the weakest link.
+If this gets adoption, an open-source model provider could train specifically on rubric-based verification—improving the entire ecosystem.

+I'd rather see these ideas spread than keep them proprietary.

 ## The Verification Loop